Co-Founder and First NOW Patron

 Margaret has been a complementary health therapist since 1993.
 She received training in Reflexology, Bach Flower Remedies, nutritional/naturopathic therapies and EFT.
 More recently, she has been a committee member of two Women’s Institute groups, responsible for the organisation of speakers.
 Margaret is also an active member of the U3A and is planning to set up a health and wellbeing group for members.
 She is passionate about conservation and supporting our natural environment with the challenging issues of today.
 She is a keen gardener using organic/permaculture/forest gardening approaches to create a wildlife-friendly habitat at her home in Devon.

-NOW Trustee and Chair of Trustees
+NOW Trustee and Chair of the Trustees

 David has broad experience of leadership and strategy having held positions in FTSE 100 companies, sport and the community.
 Since 2012 he has run his own business, Improveon, offering consulting, coaching and speaking services to help individuals, teams and organisations thrive.
 It was the work of Martin Seligman that first ignited his interest in wellbeing around 2010.
 Since this initial spark David has devoured books, research papers, website content, blogs, presentations, massive online open courses (MOOCs) and anything he could, to learn more and build expert knowledge about the subject.
 Based on this research David wrote his book ‘The Age of Wellbeing’ – A new leadership model for a happier world, and the driving motivation for his work is the vision of ‘A world where we can all thrive.’
 On a personal level he has been married for twenty five years, has two adult sons and resides in Dorset, England.
 His love of challenges and keeping fit have seen him conquer two mountains, two marathons, a ride around Dorset, a 1 mile swim and a sky-dive from 13,000 ft.